Tag: crypto regulation

 The connections binding WLFI to the US political sphere are public, yet strategically opaque:

 • Corporate Structure: WLFI is owned, in part, by DT Mark DeFi LLC—Trump family has direct financial ties to that firm.
-Public disclosures indicate that the family entity holds a significant share of the company and has a large entitlement to WLFI revenue.
+Public disclosures show that the family entity holds a significant share of the company.
+They also have a large entitlement to WLFI revenue.

-• Key Personnel: Zach Witkoff serves as a Co-Founder of World Liberty Financial and is the son of real estate magnate Steve Witkoff.
+• Key Personnel: Zach Witkoff serves as a Co-Founder of World Liberty Financial.
+He is the son of real estate magnate Steve Witkoff.
 Steve Witkoff is a long-term ally of Donald Trump, even serving as a special envoy for peace missions.
 This proximity fuses political office with private corporate venture.

 • The Valuation Play: The Trump family and its affiliates were reportedly given 22.5 billion WLFI tokens.
-Following a major token unlock on September 1, 2025, the value of the family’s holdings was estimated by some outlets to be in the multi-billion-dollar range.
+After a major token unlock on September 1, 2025, some outlets estimated the value of the family’s holdings.
+They believed it to be in the multi-billion-dollar range.

 The Oil Reserve Announcement: Theater Meets Signal